KankoGhosh/juetce-first-year-course/Readme.md

 # Jadavpur University - Department of Electronics and Telecommunication Engineering
-Repo containing source code, report, presentations of the important courses that are taught in First year at the Department of Electronics and Telecommunication Engineering at Jadavpur University
+Repo containing curriculum of the courses that are taught in First year at the Department of Electronics and Telecommunication Engineering at Jadavpur University

 ## Courses